hozuki/data-story/README.md

 2. A server where the files are deployed.

 **Please don't naively launch the pages by double clicking them.** That does not work. (a little detail:
-`file:` protocol, file system security and same-origin policy)
+`file:` protocol, file system security and same-origin policy) You can go to the NW.js or Election download page to download the binaries, and put **all** contents under the `site` directory (where `site/index.html` is) into the root directory of selected environment (where their main executables are).

 Additionally, the browser must support ECMAScript 2015 in Strict Mode.
 If you don't know how to choose a browser that meets this requirement, use Chrome 55 or later.
 Why?
 I'm too lazy to write "class-like"